umutbasal/cobra-gen/README.md

    - `./cmd/ec2/create-instance.go`
    - `./cmd/ec2/ec2.go`

+  See the [examples/aws](examples/aws) directory for the generated code.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.